iocchi/marrtino_gazebo/README.md

     python3 control.py

-Enjoy the robot moving on a square... and its odometry error !
+Enjoy the robot moving on a square... and its trajectory error due to open-loop control !

+PLots about velocities, positions and the executed trajectory are shown.
+Close the plot windows to terminate the script.